PatornJantara/Watermelon-ripeness-analysis/README.md

-# sound_analyzer
+# Watermelon Ripeness Analysis
-sound analysis using MATLAB
+## Classify ripe and unripe watermelon using frequency domain analysis

-The purpose of this project is to identify the ripeness of watermelon by analyzing sound 1xx.wav file is unripe watermelon's sound and 2.xx wav is sound of ripe watermelon's sound
+- The purpose of this project is to identify the ripeness of watermelon by analyzing sound
+- File
+  - 1xx.wav file is unripe watermelon's sound
+  - 2.xx wav is sound of ripe watermelon's sound